Setting a PIN

 PIN-Set Configuration Items

 - Spidr will provide you with a base URL where your program's PIN set form resides.
-You will embed this form in a WebView.
+This URL can also be found within the Spidr Dev Portal.
+For mobile apps, you will embed this form in a WebView.
+For web apps, you will open it in a popup window or new tab.

 WebView Setup

-- If you are using a WebView to wrap the pin-set form, you can add an interface/handler to receive the success/failure codes outlined below in Status Code Values.
+- Add an interface/handler to the WebView to receive the success/failure codes outlined below in Status Code Values.

 - For Android, generate and register to the WebView a